ncorriveau/ncorriveau/README.md

-- 👋 Developer with interest in computational & data intensive applicatons - experience across data engineering and python development.
+- 👋 somewhere between a developer and a data scientist.
+Interested in computational & data intensive applicatons.
 -  You can reach out to me nc2942@columbia.edu if you'd like to get in touch.

 <!---